ABOUT OUR SERVICES

-St Martha’s is a locked Mental Health facility for Older Men and Women detained under the Mental Health Act and providing specialist assessment, care, support, and treatment delivered by skilled staff from capable multidisciplinary care teams (MDTs).
-Our patients require and benefit from care delivered in a structured and controlled therapeutic environment within our Locked Ward Service based on the individual’s need for conditions of safety as well as upholding the principles of the least restrictive hospital setting available.
+St Martha’s is a locked Mental Health facility for Older Men and Women who are liable to be detained under the Mental Health Act and providing specialist assessment, care, support, and treatment delivered by skilled staff from capable multidisciplinary care teams (MDTs).
+Our patients require and benefit from care delivered in a structured and controlled therapeutic environment within our Locked Unit Service based on the individual’s need for conditions of safety as well as upholding the principles of the least restrictive setting available.

 The purposely designed units provide an environment and structure to manage patients requiring care for complex needs with differing degrees of cognitive impairment and/or enduring mental health problems.

 CQC identify types of services that are registered, we have one service type in our location:

 A care service for people with mental health needs (Code MLS)

 These will be as defined by the CQC ‘units for older people with mental health problems’ (mental health problems are often related to ageing and may include a combination of psychological, cognitive, functional, behavioural, physical and social problems), that are likely to be Long Term Conditions (LTC).
 Services will therefore provide a range of highly specialised care, treatment and support to people with cognitive impairment, physical, mental or neurological illness or injuries that are unlikely to improve.
 This care, treatment and support is the main or sole purpose of the service.

 We have three regulated activities registered with CQC as follows:

 - Diagnostic and screening procedures